ayushman-git/weather-app/README.md

 > Education without application is just entertainment. — Tim Sanders

 Though I had some understanding of the web development in bits and pieces before, but I never understood how these technologies worked together in conjunction with each other.
-It was because of this project that helped me to put those pieces together and made me understand the big picture.
+This project helped me to put those pieces together and made me understand the big picture.
 It made me realize the elegance of web development.
-Web development have many parts — browser, javascript, DOM, APIs, server and the list goes on.
+Web development has many parts — browser, javascript, DOM, APIs, server and the list goes on.
 But when you put these things together, it makes sense why these things exists.

 I love creating things and I’m pretty sure that I’ll continue building new things with these tools that I have learned. 😄